 - The last row should be fitted with the aid of a pry bar.
 Upon completing installation, expansion joints need to be removed from the entire perimeter.
 The baseboard can now be installed.
 The baseboard must be greater in width than the expansion joint and allow movement of the cork planks beneath it.

 - Drilling of pipe access-holes can be accomplished with the use of a compass saw or a drill equipped with a center bit for boring holes.
 The diameter of holes should be 114"wider than the pipes that will pass through them.

 - When planks come into contact with protruding surfaces such as comers, columns, etc. the planks should be cut, bearing in mind the perimeter expansion joint.

 - It may be necessary to trim doors and their frames to fit the flooring beneath them.
 This could be done with a flexible saw.
 A 3/16" gap is recommended between doors and the floor.
 When adjoining another floor, transition strips should be used.

 APPLICATION OF POLYURETHANE

-In order to minimize damages to your cork flooring planks
+In order to minimize damage to your cork plank flooring

 and to prevent dirt and liquid spills from penetrating through the joints the use of polyurethane is required.
 Bona Kemi's "Traffic" polyurethane or Dura Seal's "X-terra" polyurethane is required under our 25-year warranty.
 Residential applications require 2 coats and heavy residential or commercial use requires 3 coats.
 See containers for manufacturer's instructions on use.